haoyio/LowRankMDP/data/README.md

-# LowRankMDP
+## Data

-This directory contains data for the example MDPs.
+This directory is provided for convenience to the user for storing data for the example MDPs.